backstage/backstage/.changeset/little-moles-pull.md

 The reason for this is the usage of `"@types/react": "*"` as a dependency which is very common practice in react packages.
 This recently resolves to react 18 which introduces several breaking changes in both internal and external packages.

-To apply these changes to your existing installation.
-Add a resolutions block to your `package.json`
+To apply these changes to your existing installation, add a resolutions block to your `package.json`

 ```json
   "resolutions": {